Finalists Selected for the 13th Annual Global New Venture Challenge

 Leopard IoT System is an Internet of Things (IoT) solution for the bicycle industry.
 It includes pre-installed hardware to protect the end user from bicycle theft and connects the manufacturer to this data as well.

-In accordance with University guidance and for the safety of our community and visitors, the GNVC finals have been postponed to June.
+In accordance with University guidance and for the safety of our community and visitors, the GNVC finals will now be virtual and will take place May 28.
+Register here to attend this virtual event.